clock menu more-arrow no yes mobile

 Plus in more general terms, shortly after coming out publicly, Carl Nassib praised his then-teammates on the Raiders as being supportive.
 Some of them have spoken publicly about their support.

-Here are the people we currently know publicly support the LGBT community in some way:
+Here are the people — who have been active in the league over the last two seasons — we know publicly support the LGBT community in some way:

 Arizona Cardinals